iamjenetzler/SynapseControl/README.md

 ## Introduction

 The process below describes one way to automate the pausing and restarting of Synapse SQL pools (previously known as SQL DW instances), using a Synapse pipeline.
 While there are many ways of doing this, most examples seem to be overly complicated for what should be a simple process.
-Also, it makes sense to include this as part of any existing data orchestration process, which typically means it need to be implemented in Data Factory.
-Thus, this example will show how easy it is to implement this in Data Factory and take you through the steps required.
+Also, it makes sense to include this as part of any existing data orchestration process, which typically means it need to be implemented in Synapse Pipelines.
+Thus, this example will show how easy it is to implement this in Synapse Pipelines and take you through the steps required.

 The process I will describe below goes through a set of steps:
 <ol start="1">